vllm-project/vllm/docs/source/design/class_hierarchy.rst

         else:
             MyModel = MyOldModel

-    This way, the model can work for both old and new versions of vLLM.
+    This way, the model can work with both old and new versions of vLLM.

 3. **Sharding and Quantization at Initialization**: Certain features require changing the model weights.
 For example, tensor parallelism needs to shard the model weights, and quantization needs to quantize the model weights.
 There are two possible ways to implement this feature.
 One way is to change the model weights after the model is initialized.
 The other way is to change the model weights during the model initialization. vLLM chooses the latter.
 The first approach is not scalable to large models.
 Suppose we want to run a 405B model (with roughly 810GB weights) with 16 H100 80GB GPUs.
 Ideally, every GPU should only load 50GB weights.
 If we change the model weights after the model is initialized, we need to load the full 810GB weights to every GPU and then shard the weights, leading to a huge memory overhead.
 Instead, if we shard the weights during the model initialization, every layer will only create a shard of the weights it needs, leading to a much smaller memory overhead.
 The same idea applies to quantization.
 Note that we also add an additional argument ``prefix`` to the model's constructor so that the model can initialize itself differently based on the prefix.
 This is useful for non-uniform quantization, where different parts of the model are quantized differently.
 The ``prefix`` is usually an empty string for the top-level model and a string like ``"vision"`` or ``"language"`` for the sub-models.
 In general, it matches the name of the module's state dict in the checkpoint file.